-For example, why stick with an FHA loan when you could refinance to a conventional one without private mortgage insurance?
+For example, why stick with an FHA loan when you could refinance to a conventional loan without private mortgage insurance?

-And, naturally, you should shop around between multiple lenders to make sure you get the full benefits of cash–out refinancing, including the lowest possible rate and loan costs.
+And, naturally, you should shop around between multiple lenders to make sure you get the full benefits of cash-out refinancing, including the lowest possible refinance rate and loan closing costs.